EnvisionDoc/enos_edge_en/edge_installation_guide/download_initializing_edge.md

-# Downloading edge configuration file and initializing edge image
+# Downloading Edge Configuration File and Initializing Edge Image

-## Creating a script to download the edge configuration file
+## Creating a Script to Download the Edge Configuration File

 *Table: EnOS Edge Registration Environment:Create a script for downloading the edge configuration file box.env*